 Transportation Management System (TMS) is one of 5 best software every logistics manager needs.
-Once a TMS is opted, installation, training, reports and notifications may cost you 25 - 30% more than initially estimated.
+Once a TMS opts, installation, training, reports, and notifications may cost you 25 - 30% more than initially estimated.
 You also need to take into account the cost of the TMS long-term operation.
-Are there charges for technical support, system updates and software upgrades?
-The cost to operate a TMS overtime may end up higher than the original purchasing price.
-The true price of a TMS implementation might be attributed to 5 relevant phases you should pay attention while negotiating and before choosing a TMS solution.
+Are there charges for technical support, system updates, and software upgrades?
+The cost to operate a TMS over time may end up higher than the original purchasing price.
+The true price of a TMS implementation might be attributed to 5 relevant phases you should pay attention to while negotiating and before choosing a TMS solution.

 1. Setup Cost

-First, you need to make sure whether or not TMS software is setup for free.
+First, you need to make sure whether or not TMS software is set up for free.
 Setup is a fundamental step and paves the way for getting-to-know and using hereinafter.
 As usual, setup is not charged at this stage but made quick and simple instead.
 Users stand chances of exploring the solution themselves.
 It is noted that you ask your TMS provider if the setup is for free or not.
-In order to attract customers and provide better services, TMS provider may offer a one-month free trial package of setup, support and training.
+In order to attract customers and provide better services, TMS providers may offer a one-month free trial package of setup, support, and training.